NS2-BDT/CommunityBalanceMod/docs/index.md

 ### HUD
   - New Advanced Option (HUD) "STATUS ICONS"
     - Display status icons even with minimal hud elements.

+### Crashes
+  - Flying flamethrowers should in rare cases not crash the server anymore

 ### Commander
   - Alien Commander is able to see parasited mines